 Maybe it looks like gray?

 Also, Marie Antoinette may not have been gray hair on the day it was executed.
 When she was living an enjoyable life at the royal court she was also seen as a fashion leader.
-It is also thought that the "dull blond hair" which was not clean or cared for on the day of execution was reflected as gray hair in the eyes of people as the impression of their well-maintained hair and dressed up Queen was strong.
+It is also thought that the "dull blonde hair" which was not clean or cared for on the day of execution was reflected as gray hair in the eyes of people as the impression of their well-maintained hair and dressed up Queen was strong.

-Although it is not comparable with Marie Antoinette’s situation before execution, we all live with various modern day stress.
+Although it is not comparable with Marie Antoinette’s situation before execution, we all live with various modern-day stress.
 For the benefit of our hair as well as for the body, we should to work to eliminate stress and try to live as healthy as possible.